Credit by Demonstrated Mastery

 - In order to earn credit through the CDM process for a particular course a student must have already earned credit for any courses that are required prerequisites for the CDM course.

 - The CDM option will be offered once a year (January-February) in compliance with state board policy.

 - CDM is designed to award course credit to students who demonstrate “mastery” of the course content and not simply “proficiency.”
 Therefore, the assessment score requirements are set at high levels.

 - Deadline to submit CDM applications is Friday – December 20, 2019.
 Applications should be submitted to your school counselor.

-- Final results from the spring CDM process shared with applicants – April 2020.
+- Final results from the spring CDM process shared with applicants – late April 2021.

 Students and parents seriously considering the CDM option should meet with their school counselor to further discuss the process, the courses in question, and the long-term impact that earning course credit through the CDM process may have on the student’s high school and post-secondary plans.